Founder & Leadership Teams

 The performance data argues strongly against the allocation: female-founded companies have outperformed male-led peers on revenue growth and employ significantly more women, while raising a fraction of the capital.
 The performance and allocation data point in opposite directions.
 The signal is not failing - the data is available and visible.
 The failure is structural, in how capital decisions are made.

 On racial bias: the Village Capital finding that 90 percent of disclosed East African investments went to startups with one or more European or North American founders, and the ViKtoria Ventures finding that only 6 percent of Kenyan startups securing more than $1 million were led by local founders, date from 2018-19.
 More recent systematic data of equivalent granularity has not been published.
 The structural conditions that produced those figures have not been resolved.
-The offshore incorporation dynamic compounds the racial bias question: the requirement to incorporate in Delaware as a condition of international VC investment structurally advantages founders with international networks and institutional familiarity, which correlates in the African context with non-African and diaspora founders.
+Timothy Bates' foundational research on race and capital access - drawing on multiple decades of US Black-owned business data - established that race-based capital-access gaps are produced by structural features of investor networks, geographic concentration of capital in non-minority neighbourhoods, and pattern-matching heuristics, not by differences in venture quality or operator capability.
+The framework applies directly to the African context with one structural extension: the offshore incorporation dynamic compounds the racial-bias question further.
+The requirement to incorporate in Delaware as a condition of international VC investment structurally advantages founders with international networks and institutional familiarity, which correlates in the African context with non-African and diaspora founders.
 Racial bias in funding is embedded in the architecture of how scaling capital is structured and distributed - not only in the attitudes of individual investors.